Facebook donation fees recently went away for nonprofit fundraising campaigns on their social media platform.

 Indiegogo: 8% transaction fee + .30 per donation

-It is hard to say exactly what the drop of donation fees on Facebook will mean to your organization as each nonprofit and their goals are different.
+It is hard to say exactly what the drop in donation fees on Facebook will mean to your organization as each nonprofit and its goals are different.

-It may mean that your nonprofit want’s to begin to include Facebook into your fundraising strategy.
-Or it could mean that your organization may want to leverage Facebook, even more, moving into to 2018.
+It may mean that your nonprofit wants to begin to include Facebook in your fundraising strategy.
+Or it could mean that your organization may want to leverage Facebook, even more, moving into 2018.

 Whatever the change means for you there are plenty of ways that Facebook’s nonprofit features could be useful to your organization today.